TabularEditor/TabularEditorDocs/te3/features/csharp-scripts.md

 > The C# script editor in Tabular Editor 3 does not yet have IntelliSense(TM)-like capabilities enabled.
 This feature will be available in a later release.
 View @roadmap for more information.

 ## Objects
-The scripting API provides access to two top-level objects, `Model` and `Selected`.
+The [scripting API](xref:api-index) provides access to two top-level objects, `Model` and `Selected`.
 The former contains methods and properties that allow you to manipulate all objects in the Tabular Model, whereas the latter exposes only objects that are currently selected in the explorer tree.

 The `Model` object is a wrapper of the [Microsoft.AnalysisServices.Tabular.Model](https://msdn.microsoft.com/en-us/library/microsoft.analysisservices.tabular.model.aspx) class, exposing a subset of it’s properties, with some additional methods and properties for easier operations on translations, perspectives and object collections.
 The same applies to any descendant objects, such as Table, Measure, Column, etc. which all have corresponding wrapper objects.
-Please see ***Appendix A*** for a complete listing of objects, properties and methods in the Tabular Editor wrapper library.
+Please see <xref:api-index> for a complete listing of objects, properties and methods in the Tabular Editor wrapper library.

 The main advantage of working through this wrapper is, that all changes will be undoable from the Tabular Editor UI.
 Simply press CTRL+Z after executing a script, and you will see that all changes made by the script are immediately undone.
 Furthermore, the wrapper provides convenient methods that turn many common tasks into simple one-liners.
 We will provide some examples below.
 It is assumed that the reader is already somewhat familiar with C# and LINQ, as these aspects of Tabular Editors scripting capabilities will not be covered here.
 Users unfamiliar with C# and LINQ should still be able to follow the examples given below.